-Agencies contracted with Optum SLCo and receive annual payments of at least \$5,000,000.00 are responsible for development of a separate False Claims Act Policy and must distribute the information to all employees.
+Agencies contracted with Optum Tooele County and receive annual payments of at least \$5,000,000.00 are responsible for development of a separate False Claims Act Policy and must distribute the information to all employees.
 All agencies receiving annual payments less than \$5,000,000.00 may disseminate the information below or develop their own False Claims Act Policy for distribution to employees.
-See Optum SLCo website (optumhealthslco.com) to access the False Claims Act Provisions document under the Provider Tab.
+See Optum Tooele County website (tooele.optum.com) to access the False Claims Act Provisions document under the Provider Tab.

-False Claims Act provisions
+False Claims Act Provisions

-All individuals involved in providing mental health care to Medicaid Members on behalf of Optum Salt Lake County (SLCo), heretofore known as Staff, shall not knowingly present, or cause to be presented, a false or fraudulent claim, for payment or approval, to any federal, state or local government agency, or to any managed care organization or other entity that acts as a government subcontractor for administering healthcare benefits.
+All individuals involved in providing mental health care to Medicaid Members on behalf of Optum Tooele County, heretofore known as Staff, shall not knowingly present, or cause to be presented, a false or fraudulent claim, for payment or approval, to any federal, state or local government agency, or to any managed care organization or other entity that acts as a government subcontractor for administering healthcare benefits.